s-process Enirchment of Ultrafaint Dwarf Galaxies: Abstract

 \section{Abstract}

-Recent spectroscopic observations of ultrafaint dwarf galaxies (UFDs) revealed that the small, old galaxies contain a substantial amount of neutron-capture elements such as Barium (Ba), Strontium (Sr) and Europium (Eu).
-We use cosmological simulations to study the production of Ba in UFDs.
-Ba is produced by both {\it r-} and {\it s-}processes, and one can infer the contribution of the {\it r-}process from the characteristic {\it r-}process abundance pattern, whereas the {\it s-}process contribution remains largely unknown.
-We show that the current {\it s-}process yield from asymptotic giant branch (AGB) stars is not sufficient to explain the Ba abundances observed in UFDs.
-Ba production would need to be efficient from the beginning of star formation in the galaxies.
-The discrepancy of nearly $1$ dex is not reconciled even if we consider {\it s-}process in super-AGB stars.
-We consider a possible resolution by assuming additional Ba production with short delay time.
-Considering the diversity of Ba abundances among different UFDs, a rare and prolific source is favoured.
-Fast-rotating massive stars could be such rare and prolific sources, and they can account for the observed abundance if $\sim 3\times 10^{-10} \Msun$ of Ba is produced per 1 \Msun\ formed stars.
-We also explore another resolution by modifying the stellar initial mass function (IMF) in UFDs, and find a particular IMF model that reproduces the observed level of Ba-enrichment.
-We argue that future observations that determine or tightly constrain the Eu abundance are crucial to identify the origin of Ba in UFDs.
+We study the production of barium (Ba) and strontium (Sr) in ultrafaint dwarf galaxies (UFDs).
+Both {\it r}- and {\it s}- processes produce these elements, and one can infer the contribution of the {\it r-}process from the characteristic {\it r-}process abundance pattern, whereas the {\it s-}process contribution remains largely unknown.
+We show that the current {\it s-}process yield from asymptotic giant branch (AGB) stars is not sufficient to explain the Ba and Sr abundances observed in UFDs.
+Production of these elements would need to be efficient from the beginning of star formation in the galaxies.
+The discrepancy of nearly or more than $1$\,dex is not reconciled even if we consider {\it s-}process in super-AGB stars.
+We consider a possible resolution by assuming rotating massive stars (RMSs) and electron-capture supernovae (ECSNe) as additional contributors.
+We find that the RMSs could be the origin of Ba in UFDs if $\sim 10$ per cent of massive stars are rotating at 300 km s$^{-1}$.
+As for ECSNe, we argue that their fraction is less than 2 per cent of core-collapse supernova.
+It narrows the progenitor mass-range to $\lesssim 0.1\,\Msun$ at $-3 \lesssim \mathrm{[Fe/H]} \lesssim -2$.
+We also explore another resolution by modifying the stellar initial mass function (IMF) in UFDs and find a top-light IMF model that reproduces the observed level of Ba-enrichment.
+Future observations that determine or tightly constrain the europium and nitrogen abundances are crucial to identify the origin of Ba and Sr in UFDs.